fox/presentdown/readme.md

 ## Moving between slides

-You've done it already, but on touch screens you can swipe
+You've done it already, but on touch screens you can swipe.

 ## Learn